wiremock/wiremock.org/README.md

 ## Build and Serve

-The repo includes a few convenience scripts to help setup and run the project in the `dev` directory.
+The repo includes convenience scripts to help setup and run the project.

+### Unix/Linux/macOS

 - Setup